mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/PurchaseRegister/index.md

 ### Sign In

-After you have purchased Cloud Functions for MAMP you can sign in.
+After you have registered Cloud Functions for MAMP you can sign in.
 Press the Cloud button and then "Turn On' on the MAMP User Interface to sign in.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudTurnOn.png)